KungFur1/OmegaPoint-implementation/README.md

 ### requirements.txt
 System's dependencies are defined here.
 This file is also used to install the dependecies with terminal command: `pip install -r requirements.txt`.

+### stack.yaml
+Alternative way to setup the database.

+## Tests
+The goal is to write a basic (standard scenario) status code check for each endpoint.
+And some additional edge case tests.
+Testing is done using **postman**, this is a link to the postman workspace [Tests](https://www.postman.com/payload-saganist-23327525/workspace/omegapoint-tests-workspace/collection/32090015-f5b042e7-71ae-42db-8139-bb579fa5df61?action=share&creator=32090015).